Face Your Challenges: Do You Have Grit, Resilience, Bounce-Back?

 - Stillbirth: In high income countries like the United States, the rate of stillbirth is two to five babies out of every 1,000.9 African countries, such as Ghana, face a rate that is ten times higher.

 - Disability: According to studies, 1 in 4 of today's 20 year-olds will become disabled before they reach age 67.10

 - Violent Crime: Each year, out of every 1,000 Americans, approximately 25 become the victim of a violent crime.11

-- Hunger: One in 6 Americans struggle with hunger.
+- Hunger: One in 6 Americans struggles with hunger.
 Many of them are children, seniors, and working adults.12

 - Death of A Spouse: Widows made up 34% of the American population that was 65 and older in 2016, and widowers comprised 12%.13 Death of a spouse is a substantial life stressor and can happen at any age.